 When the humidity levels are high in your RV, the mold will feed on whatever it can find.
 Anything from wood, carpet, fabric, and even leather!

-Ways to get rid of moisture in your RV.
+Ways to get rid of excess moisture in your RV.

 You can do a few things to keep the moisture at bay, depending on whether you’re using your RV or not will dictate which methods you need to use.